Dedicated (Carly Rae Jepsen album): Promotion

 "Party for One" was released as the lead single on November 1, 2018.
 On February 27, 2019, "Now That I Found You" and "No Drug Like Me" were issued as a double A-side single.
 "Now That I Found You" was written at a writing camp in Nicaragua.
 A music video for "Now That I Found You" was released on March 14, 2019.
 On March 31, 2019, Jepsen teased an upcoming announcement on her social media accounts.
 On April 1, 2019, the title and release date for Dedicated were announced, along with US dates for The Dedicated Tour.
 On April 17, 2019, Jepsen revealed the album's track listing and cover.
 The album was made available to pre-order on April 19, 2019, along with the fourth single "Julien".
 "Julien" was written at Maderas Village, Nicaragua in August 2016.

-"Too Much" was released as the album's fifth and final single on May 9, 2019.
+"Too Much" was released as the album's fifth single on May 9, 2019.
 Its music video was released on May 17, 2019.
 On June 28, Jepsen released a Mansionair remix of "No Drug Like Me" as a promotional single to mark the launch of the North American leg of The Dedicated Tour.
-On September 19, 2019, a video for the album's fourth track, "Want You in My Room", was uploaded to Jepsen's YouTube channel.
+On September 19, 2019, a video for the album's sixth single, "Want You in My Room", was uploaded to Jepsen's YouTube channel.
 A live version of the song recorded at Electric Lady Studios in New York City was released as a single on October 2, 2019, exclusively on Spotify alongside a cover of No Doubt's "Don't Speak" as a B-side.
 On October 18, 2019, a live video for the album's ninth track, "The Sound", was uploaded to YouTube.
 Jepsen and the band performed on a dock in a lake in Finland.
 MTV called the performance "adorably autumnal and simply sublime".
 The recording was also released on digital retailers as a promotional single.